Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: CASE STUDIES

 To show the effectiveness of the T2TL framework, denoted by $\mathrm{T2TL}_{\mathrm{pre}}$, it is empirically compared with four baselines.
 The first baseline is DFA from \cite{Lacerda2014} which is used to construct the product MDP for the LTL task over a finite horizon.
 The second baseline is RM from \cite{Icarte2022} which has automaton-based representations that exploit the reward function\textquoteright s internal structure to learn optimal policies.
-The third baseline is $\mathrm{GNN}_{\mathrm{pre}}$, which uses a pre-training scheme from \cite{Vaezipoor2021} and exploits the compositional syntax and semantics of LTL by GNN to solve complex multiple tasks.
+The third baseline is $\mathrm{GNN}_{\mathrm{pre}}$, which uses a pre-training scheme from \cite{vaezipoor2021ltl2action} and exploits the compositional syntax and semantics of LTL by GNN to solve complex multiple tasks.
 Note that the simultaneous learning is incorporated in $\mathrm{GNN}_{\mathrm{pre}}$ for fair comparisons with our method.
-The fourth baseline is our $\mathrm{T1TL}_{\mathrm{pre}}$, which focuses more on the architecture of the Transformer compared than $\mathrm{GNN}_{\mathrm{pre}}$.
+The fourth baseline is $\mathrm{T1TL}_{\mathrm{pre}}$, which exploits Transformer instead of GNN to encode LTL instructions with a pre-training scheme.
+The fifth baseline is $\mathrm{DFA}_{\mathrm{cont}}$, which is based on DFA and uses Transformer to encode the context variable to capture the intrinsic connection between sub-tasks.